jhb86253817/PIPNet/README.md

 * data_300W_COFW_WFLW: 300W + COFW-68 (unlabeled) + WFLW-68 (unlabeled)
 * data_300W_CELEBA: 300W + CelebA (unlabeled)

 1. Download 300W, COFW, and WFLW as in the supervised learning setting.
 Download annotations of COFW-68 test from [here](https://github.com/golnazghiasi/cofw68-benchmark).
-For 300W+CelebA, you also nedd to download the in-the-wild CelebA images from [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and the [face bounding boxes]() detected by us.
+For 300W+CelebA, you also need to download the in-the-wild CelebA images from [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), and the [face bounding boxes](https://drive.google.com/drive/folders/17OwDgJUfuc5_ymQ3QruD8pUnh5zHreP2?usp=sharing) detected by us.
 The folder structure should look like this:
 ````
 PIPNet
 -- lib